frarodri/frarodri.github.io/index.md

 For the 2022 autumn term I will be visiting the [Centre for Macroeconomics at the London School of Economics and Political Science](https://www.lse.ac.uk/CFM).

-My main area of research is Macroeconomics and Labour Economics.
-In particular, I am interested in Family, Demography, and Quantitative Macroeconomics.
+My main area of research is macroeconomics and labour economics.
+In particular, I am interested in family, demography, and quantitative macroeconomics.

 **I am on the 2022-2023 Econ Job Market!**